NeXTLinux/nextlinux-engine/docs/content/docs/install/configuration/custom_certs.md

 weight: 2
 ---

-If a custom CA certificate is required to access an external resource then the Trust Store in the Anchore Engine container needs to be updated in two places.
+If a custom CA certificate is required to access an external resource then the Trust Store in the Nextlinux Engine container needs to be updated in two places.

 1. The operating system provided trust store.
 2. The Certifi trust store.